unstable-errors/q-q/README.md

-# q-q
+# quantity>quality
-quantity>quality | fitting as much projects as possible into a single application
+ever heard of the saying `quality over quantity`? well this reversed that saying. this will try to fit as many projects into one application